 Bynner’s final years were spent in ill-health.
 Bynner had almost completely lost his sight by January 1964, when he unexpectedly lost his long-time partner, Bob Hunt, who had a fatal heart attach just as he was setting out for Chapala, having made arrangements for Bynner to be cared for in his absence by John Liggett Meigs.

 The following year, Bynner suffered a severe stroke.
-While friends looked after him for the remainder of his life (he died in 1968), Bynner’s doctors ordered that the famous poet was not well enough to receive visitors for more than one minute at a time.
+While friends cared for him for the remainder of his life (he died in 1968), Bynner’s doctors ordered that the famous poet was not well enough to receive visitors for more than one minute at a time.

 Bynner left his Santa Fe home to St. John’s College, together with the funds to create a foundation that supports poetry.
 The house and grounds are now the Inn of the Turquoise Bear.